RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 4.md

 She'd been using it to pry open the key rings that held the hotel security fobs onto their room tags and after a solid hour of work she had finally hit a setback.
 And without a flathead on hand she'd have to give this project up again.

 "Don't look now."
 Manager Beth said as she burst into the room behind the reception where Debug was working.
-"But the Mama Bear is back with her cub in toe."
+"But the Mama Bear is back with her cub in tow."

 Debug's only reply was a confused look, her mind was still on the previous nonsense Manager Beth had asked her to get started on.